-OTTAWA/ KANATA/ PHOTOGRAPHER BLOG/ “ON BALLET AND DANCE PHOTOGRAPHY”
+OTTAWA PROFESSIONAL BALLET PORTFOLIO PHOTOGRAPHERS BLOG/ “ON BALLET AND DANCE PHOTOGRAPHY”

-To incorporate the characteristics of diffusion into imagery of this portraiture is frequently deemed acceptable however, knowing how the various levels of diffusion affect the completed portrait is mandatory prior to depressing the cable release.
+To incorporate the characteristics of diffusion into imagery of this portraiture is frequently deemed acceptable however, knowing how various levels of diffusion affect the completed portrait is mandatory prior to depressing the cable release.
 The gracefulness of ballet dancers and in addition, their varied clothing/costumes differ in tonality, length and colour.
 For respect of the dancer, these items must be taken into consideration to create a formal portrait which flows eloquently from highlight to shadow.
-(A brief digression re: diffusion.
-More detail in an upcoming column found in the “Photography Articles” section of my website)….
+(A brief digression here re: diffusion….more detail in an upcoming column found in the “Photography Articles” section of my website which you will find beneficial).
 Diffusion filters characteristically blend highlights into shadowed areas causing alteration in densities.
 In many instances which I have been subjected to, photographers have adopted the tendency to utilize maximum amounts of diffused filtration producing the softest effect possible which categorically, is incorrect in image creation.
-The expression of “less is more” is most appropriate in the production of diffused imagery whether creating a formal business portrait or employing the artistry of formal dance photography.
+The expression of “less is more” is most appropriate in the production of diffused imagery whether creating a business/family portrait or employing the artistry of formal dance photography.
 As an individual of intent, I have frequently opted to construct my own diffusion filtration devices and decidedly “not being held in” by commercial application standards limiting the levels of ones creativity.
 Diffusion intensities are objective.
 Experimentation should be a prerequisite prior to the actual photographic engagement itself.

-When photographing on location with a group of dancers, I always’ ensure that I have back up camera and lighting equipment should any item fail during the session.
+When photographing on location a group of dancers, I always’ ensure back up camera and lighting equipment should any item fail during the session.
 Another consideration would be to rent additional equipment if a photographer does not have duplication of gear.
 One cannot be so assured that photographic materials are infallible despite the well recognized brand names.
-In addition, items that dancers may require such as towels/blankets for them to sit on should they be seated on the grass or elsewhere, so their gowns do not stain are often a necessity.
-Other valuable items are: cleaning products such as hand soap, fantastic, paper towels, bobby pins for their hair including combs, clean wipes, insect repellent when outdoors, Kleenex etc. I also ensure I have a good supply of bottled water for them if tap facilities are non operative, which has often been the case over many of my professional years.
+In addition, items that dancers may require such as towels/blankets to sit on should they be seated on the grass or elsewhere, so their gowns do not stain are often a necessity.
+Other valuable items are: cleaning products such as hand soap, fantastic, paper towels, bobby pins for their hair including combs, clean wipes, insect repellent when outdoors, Kleenex etc. I also ensure I have a good supply of bottled water for them if tap facilities are inaccessible, which has often been the case over many of my professional years.

-A photographer striving for artistic interpretation in his/her photography in a general sense, should welcome the opportunity of becoming familiar with the art of ballet.
+A photographer striving for a higher level of artistic interpretation in his/her photography in a general sense, should welcome the opportunity of becoming familiar with the art of ballet.
 This will benefit one greatly and become successful at producing imagery of credibility in this field and applications elsewhere.
 Frequent visits to dance studios particularly when a class is in session (if permissible), will benefit photographic artists tremendously instilling knowledge pertaining to angle of body positioning, posture, proportion and refinement of movement.
 I have always had a tremendous respect for the diligence of ballet dancers, and this reverence must be established to work collaboratively with individuals in the beauty of high end dance photography.

-In Closing While Meditating On Spiritual Thoughts Of Dance
+In Closing While Meditating On Spiritual Thoughts Of Dance:

 WITH GOOD WISHES,